tsunami416604/azure-docs.hu-hu/articles/digital-twins/how-to-add-blobs.md

 ## <a name="api-endpoints"></a>API-végpontok

-Az alábbi szakaszok a core-végpontokon keresztül, és azok a funkciók mutatja be.
+A következő szakaszok ismertetik a core blobbal kapcsolatos API-végpontokat és azok a funkciók.

 ### <a name="devices"></a>Eszközök